24 hour coding people

 Education tool for learning the building blocks of music.
 Great design including an XD link 👌

-Explore the world of sound using well know songs.
+Explore the world of sound using well known songs.
 Build up tracks to create your own sound adventure.
 All synthesised using JS!

 Reactive animation and sound analysation.
 Alter patterns through a grid layout.
 Great potential and idea.